-Figure 3: Scatter plot with connecting lines showing paralysis and death times in minutes for methanolic and acetonic extracts of Thaumatophyllum bipinnatifidum roots, stems, and leaves at various concentrations, compared to control and standard (Albendazole).
+Figure 3: Scatter plot with connecting lines showing paralysis and death times in minutes for methanolic and acetonic extracts of Thaumatophyllumbipinnatifidum roots, stems, and leaves at various concentrations, compared to control and standard (Albendazole).

 8. DISCUSSION

-The phytochemical analysis of the methanolic and acetonic extracts of Thaumatophyllum bipinnatifidum roots, stems, and leaves revealed the presence of several bioactive compounds, including alkaloids, glycosides, flavonoids, and tannins.
+The phytochemical analysis of the methanolic and acetonic extracts of Thaumatophyllumbipinnatifidum roots, stems, and leaves revealed the presence of several bioactive compounds, including alkaloids, glycosides, flavonoids, and tannins.
 These secondary metabolites are known for their diverse pharmacological properties, which often contribute to the therapeutic potential of medicinal plants.

 The thrombolytic activity observed in this study may be linked to these phytochemicals.
 Flavonoids are reported to exhibit antiplatelet and fibrinolytic activities, potentially enhancing blood flow and reducing clot formation.
 Tannins have also been noted to exert anticoagulant effects by interacting with proteins involved in the coagulation cascade.
-The extracts of Thaumatophyllum bipinnatifidum showed dose-dependent thrombolytic activity when compared with the standard drug Albendazole, indicating a potential for the plant to act as a natural thrombolytic agent.
+The extracts of Thaumatophyllumbipinnatifidumshowed dose-dependent thrombolytic activity when compared with the standard drug Albendazole, indicating a potential for the plant to act as a natural thrombolytic agent.
 The higher activity observed in methanolic extracts could be attributed to better solubility and extraction efficiency of polar bioactive compounds in methanol.

 These findings provide scientific support for the traditional use of plant-based remedies in the management of cardiovascular conditions, particularly those involving thrombotic events.
-Further investigation, including in vivo studies and isolation of individual active constituents, is necessary to confirm the mechanisms of action and to validate the therapeutic potential of Thaumatophyllum bipinnatifidum in thrombolytic therapy.
+Further investigation, including in vivo studies and isolation of individual active constituents, is necessary to confirm the mechanisms of action and to validate the therapeutic potential of Thaumatophyllumbipinnatifidum in thrombolytic therapy.

 9. CONCLUSION

-The findings of this study provide significant insights into the pharmacological potential of Thaumatophyllum bipinnatifidum.
+The findings of this study provide significant insights into the pharmacological potential of Thaumatophyllumbipinnatifidum.
 Phytochemical screening of the methanolic and acetonic extracts of the plant's leaves, stems, and roots revealed the presence of key bioactive compounds including alkaloids, flavonoids, glycosides, and tannins—phytochemicals widely known for their antioxidant, anti-inflammatory, and cardiovascular-modulating properties.
 These compounds are often associated with blood-thinning and thrombolytic effects, suggesting their potential role in dissolving clots and improving vascular health.
-The thrombolytic activity demonstrated by both methanol and acetone extracts, as compared to standard thrombolytic agents like Streptokinase, indicates that Thaumatophyllum bipinnatifidum may serve as a promising natural source of clot-dissolving agents.
+The thrombolytic activity demonstrated by both methanol and acetone extracts, as compared to standard thrombolytic agents like Streptokinase, indicates that Thaumatophyllumbipinnatifidum may serve as a promising natural source of clot-dissolving agents.
 This is especially relevant in the context of cardiovascular diseases, where there is a growing demand for alternative therapies that are both effective and free from the adverse side effects associated with conventional synthetic drugs.

-Despite these promising in vitro findings, further research is essential to substantiate the therapeutic potential of Thaumatophyllum bipinnatifidum.
+Despite these promising in vitro findings, further research is essential to substantiate the therapeutic potential of Thaumatophyllumbipinnatifidum.
 Future studies should focus on isolating and characterizing the specific phytochemical constituents responsible for the thrombolytic effect.
-Moreover, in vivo studies and well-structured clinical trials are necessary to establish safety, efficacy, optimal dosage, and mechanisms of action in biological systems. this study not only broadens our understanding of the medicinal value of Thaumatophyllum bipinnatifidum but also reinforces the relevance of exploring underutilized tropical plants as viable candidates for the development of novel phytotherapeutic agents, particularly for cardiovascular and thrombotic disorders.
+Moreover, in vivo studies and well-structured clinical trials are necessary to establish safety, efficacy, optimal dosage, and mechanisms of action in biological systems. this study not only broadens our understanding of the medicinal value of Thaumatophyllumbipinnatifidum but also reinforces the relevance of exploring underutilized tropical plants as viable candidates for the development of novel phytotherapeutic agents, particularly for cardiovascular and thrombotic disorders.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)